Fisayo Ajisola: Early life

 Fisayo was born in Lagos, Nigeria and is the last of four children of her parents.
 She is of Yoruba descent and hails from Ayedun in Ekiti state, southwest Nigeria.
 Ajisola began taking part in plays and drama skits, while in high school at the Federal Government College (FGC) Odogbolu, Ogun State.
 In July 2010, she enrolled at Wale Adenuga's PEFTI School for Acting in Lagos, Nigeria, where she studied Acting.
 Her first notable performance, was at the Nnena and Friends Show, on October 1, 2010, where she presented a musical performance.
 While at University, Ajisola founded the non-governmental organization (NGO), Jewel Empowerment Foundation with the mission to stem the tide of societal menace by focusing on the empowerment of the youth and the mentoring of children.

 Career

-Fisayo began her acting career in 2011, with feature roles in the Nigerian television series, Tinsel, Burning Spear and Circle of interest.
-She took a break from acting in September, 2011 when she gained admission into the University.
+Fisayo began her acting career in 2011, with feature roles in the Nigerian television series, Tinsel, Burning Spear and Circle of Interest.
+She took a break from acting in September 2011 when she gained admission into the University.
 Ajisola launched her film-making career in 2016, with the production of the feature film Road to Ruin, in collaboration with her foundation, the Jewel Empowerment Foundation (JEF), with the intention of soliciting the government to take action in the provision of jobs for underprivileged Nigerian youths.
-Actor Raphael Niyi Stephen, who stars in the film, has said: "The movie is a way of making people know what is happening to kids and also to lend our voices to what the government is doing about hawking, letting people know hawking isn’t the last option."
+Actor Raphael Niyi Stephen, who stars in the film, said: "The movie is a way of making people know what is happening to kids and also to lend our voices to what the government is doing about hawking, letting people know hawking isn’t the last option."